BryanHorow/simple-twitch-notif/README.md

 Refer to callmebot troubleshooting here: https://www.callmebot.com/blog/telegram-text-messages/

 You can run this locally or any web hosting service you prefer, enjoy :)

+Thanks to PetterKraabol https://pypi.org/user/PetterKraabol/ for making this Twitch module for Python very easy to use 👍